-An elevation is a drawing showing the exterior sides of a building.
-Elevations should be drawn to scale, dimensioned from roof peak and from eaves to ground and should include all sides of the building.
-Materials of the facade should also be specified.
-Photographs may be substituted for elevations for existing buildings.
-An outline elevation of adjacent buildings should also be submitted.
+An elevation plan is a drawing showing the exterior sides of a building or structure to reflect the exterior wall finish, finish floor elevations, plate heights, adjacent grade elevations, dimensioned from the roof peak to ground, and generally includes all sides of the building or structure, as appropriate.
+Photographs may be substituted for elevations for existing buildings, as determined or allowed by staff.
 View a sample of an elevation.

 A Landscape Plan consists of two parts: